The impact of recent fires in our area

 Since 2004, I have specialized in Mindfulness-Based Psychotherapy.
 This process, whether used alone, or supplemented by my other specialties, such as cognitive-behaviorial or trauma-informed psychotherapy, helps us to cultivate a new relationship to difficult situations in daily life.
 My motto is, "If you can't change the situation, change your relationship to the situation," and my treatment style is interactive, client-centered, and solution-focused in order to achieve this goal.

-The second component involves trauma-informed neuroscience.
-In trauma-informed neuroscience, we are acknowledging through PMSR that something is triggering us in the present moment causing emotional dysregulation.
+A primary component of my work involves trauma-informed neuroscience.
+In trauma-informed neuroscience, we are acknowledging that something is triggering us in the present moment causing emotional dysregulation.
 This triggering is usually related to a similar past experience which caused us emotional distress (usually fear).
 During the triggering event, the body is now moblized to protect us from that fearful experience by reverting to behaviors related to either the “fight-or-flight” or “freeze-or-fold” reactions.
 Much of my work with clients involves teaching easy-to-learn techniques for returning to a place of calmness and safety.

 Contact